spress/spress.yosymfony.com/docs/2.0/how-is-work/index.md

 ---
 Spress is a static site generator, an application that take your site and transform to final HTML ready to deploy in your hosting.
-By default, your content is generated in `build` directory.
+By default, your content is generated at `build` folder.
 You can create content using HTML or Markdown syntax.
-Additionaly with [converters](/docs/developers/converters) you can add new type of content.
+Additionaly with [converters](/docs/2.0/developers/converters) you can add new type of content.

 ## Site structure